 It’s like a new frontier, and the company has changed so much in a positive way: opening up more opportunities abroad and expanding our portfolio with the acquisitions of Westland and Domaine des Hautes Glaces.
 You can feel that there is lots of opportunity within the Group.
 Africa, the Middle East and India is a land of opportunity for Rémy Cointreau.
 I feel very lucky to be a part of a company that offers opportunities like these.
 It’s been an incredible journey.

-Since his testimonial, Xavier has been appointed General Manager for Malaysia.
+Since his testimonial, Xavier has been appointed General Manager for Malaysia and then General Manger Japan.